-Providence was contracted by Cleco Power LLC (Cleco) to conduct a hazard potential classification assessment of Ash Basin No. 1 at Cleco's Dolet Hills Power Station.
-Recent Coal Combustion Residual (CCR) regulations at 40 CFR 257.73(a)(2) established requirements for owners and operators to conduct a hazard potential classification assessment to assess the potential adverse incremental consequences that would occur if there was a failure of the CCR surface impoundment.
+Providence was contracted by Cleco Power LLC (Cleco) to conduct the 5-year periodic review of the hazard potential classification assessment of Ash Basin No. 1 at Cleco's Dolet Hills Power Station.

+The Coal Combustion Residual (CCR) regulations at 40 CFR 257.73(a)(2) established requirements for owners and operators to conduct a hazard potential classification assessment to assess the potential adverse incremental consequences that would occur if there was a failure of the CCR surface impoundment.
+Cleco conducted the initial Hazard Potential Classification Assessment and placed it in the facility operating record on October 17, 2016.

+This 5-year periodic review for the hazard potential classification assessment pertains to Ash Basin No.1 that is utilized for the coal-fired generation unit.
 The Cleco Dolet Hills Power Station is located approximately 8 miles southeast of Mansfield, DeSoto Parish, LA.
 A site location map showing the Dolet Hills Power Station is included as Figure 1.
-This hazard potential classification assessment pertains to Ash Basin No. 1 utilized for the coal-fired generation unit.
 The Ash Basin No.1 is shown in Figure 2.